mit-rss/final_challenge_inperson/README.md

 ### Task
 <!-- <img src="media/final_challenge_constraints.PNG" width="300" /> -->

 There will be 15-inch cones set up on the straight of the track.
 Pairs of identically colored cones will be positioned side-by-side with one free lane in between; the possible cone colors are blue, green, and yellow.
 As in the Dynamic Maneuver Challenge, your car should drive through each pair of cones without moving them.
 But now, it should only pass through the cones while backing up!
+You may drive forwards along the rest of the track, however.